MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_purchaseinvoice_get.md

 ms.author: solsen
 ---

-# Get salesInvoice
+# Get purchaseInvoices
-Retrieve the properties and relationships of a sales object for Dynamics 365 for Financials.
+Retrieve the properties and relationships of a purchase object for Dynamics 365 for Financials.

 ## HTTP request

 ```
-GET /financials/companies/({id})/salesInvoices/({id})
+GET /financials/companies/({id})/purchaseInvoices/({id})
 ```

 ## Request headers